yuxiaoz/SGSN/README.md

 ![Some examples:](https://github.com/yuxiaoz/SGSN/blob/master/images/sgsn.png "Outputs of SGSN")

-The code implemented by Tensorflow will be available later.
+The code implemented by Tensorflow will be available after our paper is accepted.

 # UAS (UESTC All-Day Scenery)